LLM Commit Messages

 [commit.generation]

-CLAUDECODE= unsets the nesting guard so claude -p works from within a Claude Code session.
+--no-session-persistence prevents the commit conversation from polluting claude --continue.
 The other flags disable tools, skills, settings, and system prompt for fast text-only output.
 See Claude Code docs for installation.

 Codex